-The methods group also works on developing guidance documents for Cochrane Groups on how to conduct a research priority setting exercises.
-These documents are developed on a step wise approach.
-First we publish a draft version of the documents to get further feedback from the groups whether it is helpful for them or not.
-Afterwards, we will revise and finalize them.
+The Priority Methods Group also works on developing guidance documents for Cochrane Groups on how to conduct a research priority setting exercises.
+These documents are developed as a step-wise approach.
+First, we publish a draft version of the documents to get further feedback from the groups on whether it is helpful to them or not.
+Afterwards, we revise and finalize them.

 - Top Tips for review groups

 - Quick guidance on priority setting (draft)

 - Equity lens for setting priorities for research

 Examples of Cochrane groups that conducted priority setting exercises: link

 Examples of research priority setting exercises in the literature (under development)